 Cardiofaciocutaneous (CFC) syndrome is one of the RASopathies and is a rare genetic disorder is typically characterized by unusually sparse, brittle, curly hair; relatively large head (relative macrocephaly); a prominent forehead and abnormal narrowing of the sides of the forehead (bi-temporal narrowing); intellectual disability; failure to thrive; heart defects that are present at birth (congenital) or acquired later; short stature and skin abnormalities.
 CFC syndrome is a dominant disorder often caused by de novo (new) mutations in one of four genes called BRAF, MAP2K1 (MEK1), MAP2K2 (MEK2), and KRAS.
 Some affected individuals do not have a mutation in one of these genes, suggesting that other genes are also associated with CFC syndrome.

 CFC syndrome was first described in 1986, based on the observation of eight unrelated patients who had intellectual disability and similar abnormalities in facial appearance, skin, hair, nails and heart.

 Most individuals are initially referred because of feeding difficulties (poor suck) and failure to thrive.
 Later, cognitive developmental delay and other clinical manifestations may be observed.
-In general, CFC individuals have an easygoing behavior, and are cheerful and cooperative.

 Skin, hair and nails